-Lynn has 29 years of experience in arts administration and has served on a number of NEA grant review panels for Folk Arts infrastructure and the National Heritage Fellowships.
-Before coming to New Hampshire she served for 15 years as Folk Arts Coordinator for the Hawaii State Foundation on Culture and the Arts where she undertook several major projects including the 1989 Hawaii state program at the Smithsonian Folklife Festival, the restaging in Hawaii, coordinating a delegation of Hawaiian tradition bearers to an international arts festival in Tahiti, and produced major exhibitions, publications and recordings.
+Before coming to New Hampshire, Lynn served for 15 years as Folk Arts Coordinator for the Hawaii State Foundation on Culture and the Arts where she undertook several major projects including working on the 1989 Hawaii state program at the Smithsonian Folklife Festival, Festival Director for the restaging in Hawaii, Crafts Coordinator for the 1984 delegation of Hawaiian tradition bearers to an international arts festival in Tahiti, and produced a number of major exhibitions, publications, and audio recordings.

 A skilled craftsperson, Lynn holds a BA in ceramics and sculpture from the University of Guam, certification as a secondary art teacher, and an MA in Pacific Island Studies from the University of Hawaii.
-During her years in the Asia and the Pacific, she studied pottery and learned a wide range of skills from traditional coconut basket makers.
-Lynn and her husband, Arnold M. Graton, Jr., a historic restoration timber framer, live in a timber framed home they designed and built in 2008.
-They devote most of their free time to sustainable farming on their property in Northfield, N.H.
+She has taught high school and middle school art in public schools on the island of Guam and arts workshops for museums and craft schools in Hawaii.
+During her years in Asia and the Pacific, she studied traditional Japanese pottery and learned a wide range of skills from traditional basket makers.
+Lynn and her husband, Arnold M. Graton, Jr., a historic restoration timber framer, live in a post and beam home they designed and built in Northfield, N.H.
+They devote most of their free time to sustainable farming.